Incenteev/ParameterHandler/README.md

 ### Multiple Files

-To use multiple files files the file map accepts named files.
+To use multiple files the file map accepts named files.
 Dist files should be the designated by affixing ``-dist`` to the name.
 The script handler will organize these and loop over them to process each file appropriately.